 - Block non-functional cookies before consent or after an opt-out

 Complianz allows you to ask and register your visitors’ Cookie consent preferences.
 The correct banner will be displayed to visitors, either opt-in or opt-out, based on the region from where a visitor connects to your website (using GEO IP) and then determining what laws are applicable.

-Complianz allows you to generate a Data Processing Agreements : written agreements on the processing of personal data by a or a .
-Such agreements must be made before or when an external party carries out the processing of personal data within your organization.
+Complianz allows you to generate a Data Processing Agreements : written agreements on the processing of personal data by a Service provider or a

 When developing your eCommerce store using WordPress, there are many free and paid plugins available to add great functionality.
 While we all love the flexibility this provides, it quickly becomes hard to keep track of cookies used on your site, which plugins process personal data, and for which cookies or processing consent is required.